What does it consist of? Also called mononucleosis, a prevalent disease caused by the virus or the Epstein-Barr strain.

 It is common among teenagers and young adults, especially college students.
 At least one in four adolescents and young adults who become infected with EBV will develop infectious mononucleosis.

 The common symptoms of mononucleosis usually appear four to six weeks after contact with the strain.
-Symptoms can develop slowly and not all can occur at the same time.
+Symptoms can develop slowly, and not all can co-occur.

 These symptoms include: